thinkpad20/pico/README.md

-## Pico - a strange, tiny functional language
+## Pico - a tiny functional language

 The main idea behind Pico is that the only difference between a function and a constant expression is that a function leaves some arguments unspecified.
 What do I mean by that?
 Well consider the expression: